By Leigh Buettler, M.S.Ed., Director of Professional Learning

 Now I know that there are specific actions I can take before, during, and after reading any passage to set students up for success, engagement, and thorough understanding of what it is they’re reading.
 I can focus on teaching strategies that are easily generalizable for students, so that they can grow and refine their metacognitive skills for use in any content area and beyond.

 If you’re interested in deepening your knowledge of reading comprehension and the inner workings of the mind, Melissa Farrall is facilitating a Reading Comprehension and Executive Functioning workshop on May 21st, 2024.
 This is a great opportunity to learn more about the role of executive function in decoding and comprehension.
 We know that students need to decode and attach meaning to words they read.
-But they also need to be able to utilize metacognitive skills and their working memory to be able to interpret, connect with, and deeply understand any given text.
+However, they also need to be able to utilize metacognitive skills and their working memory to interpret, connect with, and deeply understand any given text.
 In this workshop, you’ll learn about the processes that comprise executive function, how they are measured, and how they relate to reading comprehension.

 Reading comprehension is the ultimate goal we have for our students.
 These professional learning opportunities and resources can help clarify reading comprehension and how best to tailor our instruction to allow students the opportunity to practice strategies that result in thorough comprehension.
 They are the sort of resources that I wish I had as a 6th grade teacher.